-Tommy D. Goddard was born on April 18, 1958, and has lived in Dalton his entire life.
+Tommy D. Goddard has lived in Dalton, Georgia his entire life.
+He is a 1976 graduate of Northwest Whitfield High School.
 Tommy graduated cum laude from The University of Georgia in 1980 with a Bachelors Degree in Journalism, and graduated cum laude from The University of Georgia School of Law in 1983 with a Juris Doctorate of Law.
 Tommy was admitted to practice law before the Superior Courts in Georgia on June 11, 1983.
 He was admitted to practice law before the Georgia Court of Appeals and Georgia Supreme Court on September 29, 1983, and he was admitted to practice law before the Federal Court for Northern District of Georgia on June 28, 1983.
 After having served in good standing with those courts for approximately 10 years, Tommy was admitted to practice before the Supreme Court of the United States of America on June 21, 1993.

 He is the husband of the former Anita Payne of Cuthbert, Georgia.
-He and Anita have two children, Taylor Marie Goddard, born in 1989, and Christian Payne Goddard, born in 1992.
+He and Anita have two children, Taylor Goddard Kelly and Christian Payne Goddard.
+Taylor is a school teacher in San Diego, California and is presently serving her country by being married to Navy serviceman Mark Kelly, who is currently on a 6 month deployment as of April 2014.
+And son, Christian, is a graduate of Lee Univeristy in Cleveland, Tennessee, as of August 2014 with a degree in Psychology and a minor in Religion.
 Anita is a middle/high school teacher at Christian Heritage School in Dalton, Georgia.
 He and Anita are members of Rock Bridge Community Church.